Yijunmaverick/UniversalStyleTransfer/README.md

 ## Interpolation

 Our method also support the transferring or synthesis of multiple styles thourgh interpolation.
-Below is an example of handling two style examples.
+Below is an example of handling two styles.
 The "-beta" serves as the intepolation weight between two examples.

 - Interpolated style transferring